Thomas Saf-T-Liner C2: Background

+To assemble the new model line, Thomas constructed a second production facility in its hometown of High Point, North Carolina, adding 275,000 square feet of production capability.

 In October 2012, Thomas delivered its 50,000th Saf-T-Liner C2 to Dean Transportation of Lansing, Michigan.

 In June 2018, the 100,000th Thomas Saf-T-Liner C2 was delivered to Montgomery County Public Schools in Virginia.

 In 2016, Thomas Built Buses released the 100th Anniversary model of the C2.

 Overview

 Design and manufacture

 As the Thomas Saf-T-Liner C2 marked the first completely new bus body for the company since 1962, Thomas redesigned a number of its manufacturing techniques coinciding with its introduction.

 To minimize the number of rivets and welds (a weak point of structural integrity on a bus body), adhesive bonding was used to complete a number of body joints.
 In the cases where fasteners are needed, self-piercing rivets are used.
 These engineered fasteners join layers of metal together without punching completely through the bottom layer, thus reducing the likelihood that rivets will become the source of leaks in the future.

-To simplify vehicle maintenance, the electrical system of the C2 was redesigned over previous buses.
-In place of individually wired circuits, the C2 uses multiplexed wiring.
-With the system, switches on interior control panels can be removed and rearranged to suit the driver without any rewiring or reprogramming.